odpi/egeria-docs/site/docs/guides/admin/kubernetes/operator.md

 ### Prerelease
  - deploy Egeria platforms with a list of servers
  - uses Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) to store individual server configuration
- - requires the user to use repositories capable of supporting replication (like crux)
+ - requires the user to use repositories capable of supporting replication (like XTDB)

 ### Still to do for an initial release
- - Helm chart to deploy a complete demo environment (coco pharma) with Egeria operator & Crux backend.
+ - Helm chart to deploy a complete demo environment (coco pharma) with Egeria operator & XTDB backend.
  - working through the full server authoring lifecycle (alongside Server Author UI & View Services) - including templating of connections which contain host:ip from the authoring environment
  - Evaluating alternative stores of server configuration (at a minimum may need to be a [secret](https://kubernetes.io/docs/concepts/configuration/secret/) as we include auth info - but decided to use ConfigMaps initially for clarity during initial design)
  - Automated testing & packaging (to both a full k8s cluster & using a test framework)